Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 If you're over 60 and need someone to talk to right away, the Institute on Aging offers a Friendship Line for seniors in crisis.
 Call 1-800-971-0016.

-A Google search of "family estrangement support groups" can help you find online options.
-(You may need to register for a free account or be a Facebook user in order to view or participate in certain online groups.)
-You might even find in-person groups in your area.
+Family estrangement support groups exist online and in-person.
 However, keep in mind that feelings about family breakdowns can be very intense, so consider observing a group for a while before sharing your own experiences.

 As well, here are some books that have helped others: